jens4Dev/semon_ccu/README.md

 ## eq3 / HomeMatic CCU based data logging for SolarEdge Inverters with Modbus Meter
-This software was developed for our private PV device using a SolarEdge SE5K inverter in combination a with Modbus Meter SE-WNC-3Y-400-MB.
-The meter is connected to the inverter via a separate RS485.
+This software was developed for our private PV device using a SolarEdge SE5K inverter in combination a with Modbus Meter WattNode SE-WND-3Y-400-MB.
+The meter is connected to the inverter via a separate RS485-bus.
-The inverter is connected to the LAN and with the ModBus TCP protocol you read lost of parameters from both the inverter as well as the meter.
+The inverter is connected to the LAN and with the ModBus TCP protocol you read lots of parameters from both the inverter as well as the meter.

 ### Detailed description
 With this project I'm monitoring the data of both units with my eq3 / HomeMatic CCU2 (yeah, the old one ;-)).
 The data is read in short intervalls with a bash-based daemon and written to the data logs of CUxD.
 A couple of values are also written to system variables to be shown in the WebUI of the CCU and via XML-API / home24 app.
 When you change the way of writing the data, it should be usable for other logging sinks too.
+Why Bash?
+Bash isn't very handy compared to modern scripting language, yes, but - see above - it should run on the HomeMatic CCU...

 ### Contributions
 * Thanks to jens-maus for his great [hm_pdetect](https://github.com/jens-maus/hm_pdetect) - it's the base for the bash script and installation on the CCU...